-Before you start your resume, make a list of what you think should be in it.
+Before you start your resume, create a list of what you should include in it.
 Put all of these items into categories like attributes, education, experience, achievements, and awards or acknowledgments.

 It Should Apply to the Job

 Don’t make a generic resume.
 Use a template that you can change to adhere to whatever position you are applying for.
-By doing this you can move items around, add to or subtract from subjects to bring the skills and attributes that apply toward the specific position to the attention of the employer.
+By doing this, you can move items around, add to or subtract from subjects to bring the skills and attributes that apply toward the specific position to the employer’s attention.

 Pay Attention to Details